 Credit Markets Reaction.
 Municipalities that seek bankruptcy relief (and even those that seriously consider filing) should expect the immediate suspension and/or downgrade of their credit ratings.
 Particularly if bondholders are not fully repaid, this credit stigma may last for many years.
-However, it is certainly possible, as was seen with Orange County, that the municipality may emerge from bankruptcy and have its credit standing restored to robust levels within only a few years.
+However, it is certainly possible, as was seen, for example, with Orange County and Stockton, that the municipality may emerge from bankruptcy and have its credit standing restored to robust levels within only a few years.
+Often overlooked by those who argue against a chapter 9 filing is that, absent bankruptcy, an illiquid and insolvent municipality would likely have little to no access to the capital markets in any event over a potentially extended period.

 Municipalities contemplating bankruptcy should expect intense scrutiny from their capital markets creditors and rating agencies.
 One of the best things a municipality can do to position itself to get its credit ratings restored is to be able to provide timely and transparent information about its financial condition to the capital markets and rating agencies.
 Establishing a track record of providing trustworthy information, even if it is not favorable information, is an absolute necessity if a municipality expects to emerge from bankruptcy and get back on its feet in the credit markets.
-This effort takes time and resources from the municipality's finance staff at a time when the staff will be under tremendous stress.
-Municipalities must take this burden into account when they contemplate a filing.
+In connection with this process, as is discussed below, municipalities must be mindful of applicable securities law requirements governing disclosure to investors, an area in which the guidance of competent disclosure counsel usually will be essential.
+This effort also takes time and resources from the municipality's finance staff at a time when the staff will be under tremendous stress, and municipalities must take this burden into account when they contemplate a filing.

-"Establishing a track record of providing trustworthy information, even if it is not favorable information, is an absolute necessity if a municipality expects to emerge from bankruptcy and get back on its feet in the credit markets."
 Cost and Distraction.
 Filing and pursuing a chapter 9 case is very expensive.
-Legal and financial consulting fees can easily range into seven figures (or even more for very large and complex entities).
+Legal and financial consulting fees easily can range into seven figures (or even more for very large and complex entities).
 Every dollar spent on these costs is a dollar that cannot go toward solving the underlying financial problem.
 It is therefore in the interest of all stakeholders to realize that unless they can come to a negotiated settlement that avoids bankruptcy, these costs ultimately will consume funds that otherwise could be more productively used.

 Another component of cost is the opportunity cost that will be expended by taking valuable senior staff time away from solving core problems and directing it to managing and responding to the demands of the case itself.
 Most municipalities that take the drastic step of filing a bankruptcy petition already will have cut staff to the bone in order to try to avoid insolvency.
-The distraction of dealing with a bankruptcy case - preparing for and attending hearings and depositions, responding to endless requests for information and documents from creditors, rating agencies, collective bargaining units, elected officials and the public - can be a major distraction from the core work the staff must do to keep the organization functioning.
-A municipality contemplating a bankruptcy filing should have a clear plan regarding how to address these issues going in, lest the demands of the case simply overwhelm the ability of the organization to function.
+The distraction of dealing with a bankruptcy case - preparing for and attending hearings and depositions, responding to endless requests for information and documents from creditors, rating agencies, collective bargaining units, elected officials and the public - can be a major distraction from the core work the staff must do to enable the municipality to serve its residents.
+A municipality contemplating a bankruptcy filing should have a clear plan regarding how to address these issues going in, lest the demands of the case simply overwhelm the ability of the organization to function effectively.